A - B - C - D - E - F - G - H - I - L - M - N - O - P - Q - R - S - T - U - V - W - Y

 Prescription drugs: Please see ACA Uniform Glossary.

-Primary care: Routine medical care, normally provided in a doctor's office.
-Professional and related services administered by an internist, family practitioner, obstetrician-gynecologist, pediatrician, or nurse practitioner in an ambulatory setting, with referral to secondary care specialists as necessary.
+Primary care: Routine medical care, normally provided in a doctor’s office.
+Professional and related services are administered by an internist, family practitioner, obstetrician-gynecologist, pediatrician, or nurse practitioner in an ambulatory setting, with referral to secondary care specialists as necessary.